pkoppstein/jm/README.md

 `jm` is a script which makes it easy to stream JSON arrays or JSON objects losslessly, even if they occur in very large JSON structures.
-It is based on, and requires, the installation of, [JSON Machine](https://github.com/halaxa/json-machine), but once installed is typically trivial or very easy to use.
+It is based on, and requires the installation of, [JSON Machine](https://github.com/halaxa/json-machine), but once installed is typically trivial or very easy to use.